dartmouth-cs52/dartmouth-cs52.github.io/lectures/02_html/index_slides.md

 ???
 * what you want to do is **annotate your content**
 * with **syntactically identifiable notation/descriptions** in your document that can dictate presentation or describe what it is.
+* all these are builtin html5 semantic tags

 ---